AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 It is crucial to be aware of the applications and scenarios that are likely to arise and to have a good insight into the way the business is conducted and delivered.
 Ideally, this awareness should be formed before starting to do anything, then refined during the analysis and by further contacting the people that your model or analysis is going to serve.

 The domains that require data analysis are really diverse.
-Most domains, including science, entertainment and sport, are making use of the data available to them; for example the time users spend playing a video game, so data scientists may be asked to analyse data from any field to help in the decision-making process.
+Most domains, including science, entertainment and sport, are making use of the data available to them; for example, the time users spend playing a video game, so data scientists may be asked to analyse data from any field to help in the decision-making process.

-The diversity of the application domains warrant specialisation into different data science areas; some data scientists specialise in one specific domain, such as medical science.
+The diversity of the application domains warrants specialisation into different data science areas; some data scientists specialise in one specific domain, such as medical science.
 In other cases, experts from the domain try to gain experience or qualifications to analyse their own data or include a data scientist in their project.
-In all cases, insight and understanding of the domain application is needed in the data mining project, either by a data scientist's interaction with domain experts from the company they are helping or by contracting an external expert into the team.
+In all cases, insight and understanding of the domain application are needed in the data mining project, either through a data scientist's interaction with company domain experts or by contracting an external expert to the team.

 ###What questions might a data scientist attempt to answer?